 (MR Ch.5 ss.1.2.1, 2.2, 2.3, 2.4, 2.5, 3.2.1 and 3.2.2)

-Operating states – The IESO operates under a set of grid operating states based on system conditions and the IESO’s ability to monitor the IESO-controlled grid.
+Normal, conservative, high-risk, and emergency operating states – The IESO operates under a set of grid operating states based on system conditions and the IESO’s ability to monitor the IESO-controlled grid.
 The IESO-controlled grid has four operating states: the normal operating state, conservative operating state, high-risk operating state (including safe posture), and emergency operating state.
-In addition to the operating states, there is system restoration (section 4.5), which occurs immediately following a contingency that results in loss of load, cascading outages, islanding, etc.
+In addition to the operating states, there is system restoration, which occurs immediately following a contingency that results in loss of load, cascading outages, islanding, etc.

-Riskier operating conditions – Under certain operating conditions (e.g. adverse weather or equipment-related problems), the probability of experiencing certain contingencies increases.
-The IESO may temporarily and selectively increase the level of system security to improve reliability during a high risk operating state.
+Under certain operating conditions (e.g. adverse weather or equipment-related problems), the probability of experiencing certain contingencies increases.
+The IESO may temporarily and selectively increase the level of system security to improve reliability during a high-risk operating state.

-Minimizing risk – Under stressed conditions (e.g. extreme hot or cold temperatures, anticipating energy or capacity deficiencies, or outages to IESO market or system applications that impact system security), the IESO will seek to minimize potential risks to the IESO-controlled grid or enhance grid resiliency in anticipation of (and after the declaration of) a conservative operating state.
+Under stressed conditions (e.g. extreme hot or cold temperatures, anticipating energy or capacity deficiencies, or outages to IESO market or system applications that impact system security), the IESO will seek to minimize potential risks to the IESO-controlled grid or enhance grid resiliency in anticipation of (and after the declaration of) a conservative operating state.
 The conservative operating state is available to the IESO to help prevent an emergency operating state.
 Under critical conditions (e.g. experiencing energy or capacity deficiencies, or a security emergency), load shedding may be required.
 The IESO strives to mitigate or avoid load shedding when in an emergency operating state by maintaining a variety of control actions to be taken in anticipation of (and after the declaration of) an emergency operating state.
 Refer to the Emergency Operating State Control Actions (EOSCA) list in MM 7.1 App.B.

-IESO actions – In high-risk operating states, conservative operating states, and emergency operating states, IESO control actions to maintain system security are more likely to be taken compared to during a normal operating state.
+In high-risk operating states, conservative operating states, and emergency operating states, IESO control actions to maintain system security are more likely to be taken compared to during a normal operating state.
 These actions are structured to:

 preserve system reliability; and